 How does LTE bonding actually work?

-What is LTE bonding and how is it different from normal LTE?
+What is LTE bonding and what is the difference to normal LTE/5G?

 The disadvantages of LTE connections

 You're probably familiar with this.
-Just now LTE reception is good and suddenly the connection is agonizingly slow.
-That's because you have to share the available bandwidth on a cell tower with all the other connected devices.
-So if very few devices are connected to a particular tower on one day, the mobile connection is very fast.
-However, if on another day there are very many devices connected to that mast, suddenly you are surfing much slower at the same location.
+You've just had good LTE reception and suddenly the connection is agonizingly slow.
+This is because you have to share the available bandwidth on a mobile phone mast with all the other connected devices.
+So if very few devices are connected to a particular mast on one day, the mobile connection is very fast.
+However, if there are a lot of devices connected to this mast on another day, you will suddenly be surfing much more slowly at the same location.
 This makes it clear where the biggest problem with an LTE connection lies: You can't rely on it.
-Even if you establish a good connection today, it can look completely different tomorrow.
+Even if you notice a good connection today, it can look completely different tomorrow.
 This is particularly relevant for events.
-Because when the guests arrive, there may suddenly be no data connection at all because too many devices are connecting to the next tower at the same time.
+Because when the guests arrive, there may suddenly be no data connection at all because too many devices are connecting to the next mast at the same time.

 Our solution - stable and redundant LTE reception: